Yash-Baranwal26/massaging--web-app/README.md

 For Frontend

-Sstep 1:- first install all the packages by npm install Step 2:- Run forntend by npm start
+Sstep 1:- First install all the packages by npm install Step 2:- Run forntend by npm start

 For Backend

-Step 1:- first install all the packages by npm install Step 2:- Run Backend by nodemon index.js or npm index.js
+Step 1:- First install all the packages by npm install Step 2:- Run Backend by nodemon index.js or npm index.js